 Cardiovascular exercise opens the lungs and can enhance lung volume due to the additional requirements for oxygen during physical exertion.
-The dry heat and vapours supplied by a sauna effectively help further open and cleanse the lungs, loosening mucous and toxins from the sinuses, throat and lungs.
+The dry heat and vapors supplied by a sauna effectively help further open and cleanse the lungs, loosening mucus and toxins from the sinuses, throat, and lungs.
 On a cellular level, enhancing the lungs function and capacity allows for greater breathing efficiency and thus heightened availability of oxygen.
 This is a vital component of exercise recovery.

 5. Mental Relaxation